 If you’re looking for statistical data, the fastest way to get directed to the right resources – and sometimes free access to databases you might otherwise have to pay for – is to talk to the reference librarian at your local library.

 Reference librarians are trained to know what resources to use and can save you hours of time by pointing you to the specific source of the data you need.
 The library may also have subscriptions to fee-based databases and make access to those databases available to their patrons.
 Public libraries are often underused tools for learning how to make accurate sales projections.

 Talk to People

-You can get data from a trade group but talking to somebody in the industry you’re entering is even better.
-They may not want to give you detailed financials but they’ll probably be happy to give you general figures and current industry trends.
-You might have to go outside of your geographical area to find a non-competitor but the information is sure to be valuable.
+You can get data from a trade group, but talking to somebody in the industry you’re entering is even better.
+They may not want to give you detailed financials, but they’ll probably be happy to give you general figures and current industry trends.
+Travel outside of your geographical area to find a non-competitor if needed.
+The information is sure to be valuable.

 Talk to Vendors